Line Management

 What can effective line management achieve for your business and how can you increase its impact within your company?
-In this article we will discuss how the work of a line manager contributes both to business growth and staff wellbeing.
+In this article we will discuss how the work of a line manager contributes both to business growth and staff wellbeing and retention.

-The question to ask yourself is how you can improve your business structure to increase efficiency and staff happiness.
+The question to ask yourself is how you can improve your business structure to increase efficiency and staff morale.
 Your line managers hold the key to this process.

 What is meant by line management?